Guillermo Morphy

-Guillermo Morphy y Ferríz de Guzmán, best known as Conde Morphy or Count Morphy (February 29, 1836 – August 28, 1899 in Madrid) was a Spanish aristocrat, music critic, musicologist, historian, educator, composer and politician.
+Guillermo Morphy y Ferríz de Guzmán, best known as Conde de Morphy or Count Morphy (February 29, 1836, in Madrid – August 28, 1899, in Baden, Switzerland) was a Spanish aristocrat, music critic, musicologist, historian, educator, composer and politician.
 He became personal secretary to King Alfonso XII of Spain in 1875.
 He became a highly admired figure in artistic circles of late nineteenth century Madrid, and for his service to the Crown of Spain.
-He was a friend of Isaac Albéniz, who he arranged a grant for to study at the Royal Conservatory of Brussels.
+He was a friend of Isaac Albéniz, for whom he arranged a grant to study at the Royal Conservatory of Brussels.
 He served as director of the Royal Concert Society at the Teatro Real in Madrid until 1891.

 Biography

 Born in Madrid on February 29, 1836, he was of Irish descent, son of Joseph Morphy.
 He spent his childhood traveling through France, Italy and Germany, among other countries, where he had a European renaissance education becoming a lover of art and literature.
 He lived for two years in Germany between 1846 and 1848.
 In 1858, he took over his father's law firm.
 In 1863 he took classes under the composer François-Joseph Fétis in Brussels.
 When he returned he entered the Royal Palace of Madrid on November 28, 1863, as a gentleman of the then Prince of Asturias and future King Alfonso XII of Spain, a position he held until the Revolution in 1868 that overthrew Isabel II.

 He moved to France to engage in musicology, and during the Franco-Prussian War he traveled to Vienna to be with Prince Alfonso.
 There he composed the opera Lizzie and other orchestral parts.
 On the Bourbon Restoration, he returned to Spain with the King, who appointed him his personal secretary on January 18, 1875, and granted him the title Count Morphy on May 3, 1882.
 He published several studies and translated into Spanish a biography of Beethoven, and in 1892 entered the Royal Academy of Fine Arts of San Fernando.
 He also served as director of the Royal Concert Society at the Teatro Real in Madrid until 1891.